Dr-Turner/feed50/README.md

 Notes:
 * Passwords are hashed.
 * Users can completely remove all their data.
-* Hosted though Pythonanywhere for the time being and accessible through www.feed50.com
+* Hosted on my Raspberry Pi 3 using nginx and wsgi configurations and accessible through www.feed50.com

 ---
 Created for my final [cs50x](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x) project.